-convmlv uses dcraw, a powerful RAW development tool, and as such inherits its features!
+convmly relies on dcraw, a powerful RAW development tool, and as such inherits its features!
 I'll go through them in detail here:

 • Demosaicing, -d: RAW images represent data the sensor spits out.
 As such, it's neccessary to process this data.
 Algorithms that do this are called demosaicing algorithms, and you have choices!
 Lower numbers are faster, higher numbers are higher quality.
-For example, to generate the best quality compress images, specify:
+For example, to generate the best quality compressed images, specify: